Aider-AI/aider/docs/unified-diffs.md

 program.
 They need to *accurately* reflect the original and updated file contents, otherwise the patch command will fail.
-Having GPT specify changes in a well-known format that is usually consumed by a fairly rigid program like patch seems to encourage rigor.
+Having GPT specify changes in a format that is usually consumed by a rigid program like patch seems to encourage rigor.
 GPT is less likely to
 leave informal editing instructions in comments